WebSculptor/web3-hardhat-token-swap/README.md

 # Testing the TokenSwap Contract with Remix

-To test the `TokenSwap` contract with Remix, you can follow these steps:
+You can use Remix to test the `TokenSwap` contract by doing the following steps:

 1. **Compile Contracts**: Compile all the contracts including `TokenSwap.sol`, `CohortXToken.sol`, and `Web3Bridge.sol` in Remix.